ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 Here you see the allocation `ptr` is freed once, then `ptr2` is allocated, likely at the same place as `ptr`.
-When `ptr` is freed again, this would free the `ptr2` allocation as well.

-Meaning that instead of being its own allocation, `ptr3` also ends up pointing to the same location as `ptr2`.
+When `ptr` is freed again, this would free the `ptr2` allocation as well, meaning that instead of being its own allocation, `ptr3` also ends up pointing to the same location as `ptr2`.
 So modifying one modifies the other.

 Another possibility is that memory that was previously freed is used as part of